 Obviously it’s subjective but I really like the ergonomics of the brake levers.
 Made from anodised aluminium, they’re textured to the touch and are shaped in such a way as to really lend itself to one finger braking.

 A funky little touch is the use of magnetic brake pads which make changing them a cinch.

 The 27.5″ wheels on the 140 Youth are Cube in-house branded items for both the hub and rim and come ready to setup tubeless.
 The tyres that come fitted are Schwalbe Nobby Nics Performance Addix in 2.35 width which, according to Schwalbes website, are not part of the ‘Tubeless Easy’ range so in theory can’t be run tubeless.

 As with most large scale manufacturers, Cube has an extensive parts catalogue from which to source components such as stems, saddles and handlebars.

 The bars fitted to the Stereo 140 Youth are 720mm wide, which was suitable for Tester N who prefers a wider bar setup but also allows for some reduction if needed.
 Alternatively, a narrower set of bars could be fitted and these ones kept for later.

 How does the Cube Stereo 140 Youth ride?

 Over the course of the review period Tester N has ridden the Cube Stereo 140 Youth in many different locations.
-We live in Cumbria, so we've got challenging and steep terrain on our doorstep, and the Stereo has never failed to perform well on all surfaces.
-It's worth pointing out that he doesn't race, and doesn't do Down Hill so we've not tested the bike under those extreme conditions, but he rides a mixture of trail centres and cross country.
+We live in Cumbria, so we’ve got challenging and steep terrain on our doorstep, and the Stereo has never failed to perform well on all surfaces.
+It’s worth pointing out that he doesn’t race, and doesn’t do serious downhill so we’ve not tested the bike under those extreme conditions, but he rides a mixture of trail centres and cross country.

 He also uses the bike for his weekly go-ride mountain bike class and was lucky to be able to attend some regional MTB training session run by British Cycling.